Ofloxacin AL is an antibiotic that treats infections caused by bacteria.

 Ofloxacin AL tablets are indicated for the treatment of adults with mild to moderate infections (unless otherwise indicated) caused by susceptible strains of the designated microorganisms in the infections listed below.
-Please see for specific recommendations.
+Please see DOSAGE AND ADMINISTRATION for specific recommendations.

 Acute Bacterial Exacerbations of Chronic Bronchitis (ABECB) due to Haemophilus influenzae or Streptococcus pneumoniae.

 Because fluoroquinolones, including Ofloxacin AL, have been associated with serious adverse reactions, and for some patients ABECB is self-limiting, reserve Ofloxacin AL for treatment of ABECB in patients who have no alternative treatment options.

 Community-Acquired Pneumonia due to Haemophilus influenzae or Streptococcus pneumoniae.

 Uncomplicated Skin and Skin Structure Infections due to methicillin-susceptible Staphylococcus aureus, Streptococcus pyogenes, or Proteus mirabilis.

 Acute, Uncomplicated Urethral and Cervical Gonorrhea due to Neisseria gonorrhoeae.